Generic Name: butalbital, aspirin, caffeine, and codeine phosphate

 Butalbital, Aspirin, and Caffeine Capsules, USP consists of a fixed combination of caffeine 40 mg, butalbital 50 mg, and aspirin 325 mg.
 The role each component plays in the relief of the complex of symptoms known as tension headache is incompletely understood.

-Bioavailability: The bioavailability of the components of the fixed combination of Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is identical to their bioavailability when Butalbital, Aspirin, and Caffeine Capsules, USP and codeine are administered separately in equivalent molar doses.
+The bioavailability of the components of the fixed combination of Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is identical to their bioavailability when Butalbital, Aspirin, Caffeine Capsules, USP and codeine are administered separately in equivalent molar doses.

 The behavior of the individual components is described below.